Dash-Industry-Forum/dash.js/README.md

 ```
 python -m SimpleHTTPServer
 ```
-in the dash.js folder and then open [http://127.0.0.1:8000/index.html](http://127.0.0.1:8000/index.html) in your browser (currently only Chrome is supported) to view the main test file.
+in the dash.js folder and then open [http://127.0.0.1:8000/index.html](http://127.0.0.1:8000/index.html) in your browser (currently only Chrome and Internet Explorer 11 have the neccessary APIs) to view the main test file.

 ### Install Dependencies (only needed for development)
 1. [install nodejs](http://nodejs.org/)